 Bella got muffin cups in her lunch today, a rainbow selection :)

-I didn't have any blue food so I put blue seal picks playing with mozzarella balls in the blue cup ;) Ham roll-ups in the pink, carrot stars in the red, cheddar hearts & bunny crackers in the orange, sweet bell pepper in the yellow, and celery in the green.
+I didn't have any blue food so I put blue seal picks playing with cheese balls in the blue cup ;) Ham roll-ups in the pink, carrot stars in the red, cheddar hearts & bunny crackers in the orange, sweet bell pepper in the yellow, & celery in the green.
 All things I know she likes.
 I think the celery looks like it's smiling :)

 When I pack things that might tip or spill and make a mess, I like to fill the empty space with something to keep things from moving around.
-Lettuce is like edible tissue paper - it keeps things in their place - plus it helps the veggies stay moist, and Bella likes it, so most of the time she eats it.
-Win, win, win!
+Most of the time I use a cloth napkin - it acts like tissue paper does in a gift box, keeping things in their place.
+Today I used lettuce - it's like edible tissue paper - plus it will help the veggies stay moist, and Bella likes lettuce so she'll probably eat it!